 The form

-continued as 1860 won the 1964 DFB Pokal after defeating Eintracht Frankfurt
+continued as 1860 won the 1963-64 DFB Pokal after defeating Eintracht Frankfurt

-Winners Cup.
+Winners' Cup.
 Victories over US Luxembourg, FC Porto, Legia Warszawa and FC

 Torino took the team to the final.
+In the

-departed and the side gradually broke up as coaches lasted no more than a year.
+departed, and the side gradually broke up as coaches lasted no more than a year.

-of the 1969-70 season.
-In 1972 the club moved with Bayern München to the new
+The club were relegated to the second level Regionalliga Süd at the end of the 1969-70 season.
+In 1972, the club moved with Bayern München to the new

+Olympiastadion.
 Heinz Lucas was at the helm as the team regained their Bundesliga spot as league runners-up in 1976-77.
 Their spell back in the top flight lasted just one season, before Carl-Heinz Rühl led 1860 to the Regionalliga Süd in 1978-79.

-the club were relegated and then sent down a further division to Oberliga
+In 1981-82, the club were relegated and then sent down a further division to Oberliga

 Bayern as financial problems led to the DFB denying the club their professional

 license.
-1860 regrouped and moved back to their old Grünwalder Stadion home; becoming Oberliga
+1860 regrouped and moved back to their old Grünwalder Stadion home, becoming Oberliga

 Bayern champions in 1983-84, 1990-91 and 1992-93 as Werner Lorant became head